Levy and Garnishment Relief

 The IRS can be intimidating.
 We know that.
-So it is easy to procrastinate out of fear.
+And that it is easy to procrastinate out of fear.
 The IRS can also be difficult to understand.
-And may have demanded a repayment plan that you could not afford.
-And then there are tax resolution firms that pop up all over the internet, radio and TV claiming that they have all the answers and inside connections at the IRS.
+They may have demanded a repayment plan that you could not afford.
+Then there are tax resolution firms that pop up all over the internet, radio and TV claiming that they have all the answers and inside connections at the IRS.
 But soon, you realize, all their promises don’t seem to mean anything.

-Yet, the IRS is still out there lurking, and then one day, you check your bank account and see a negative balance.
+Yet, the IRS is still out there lurking.
+Then one day you check your bank account and see a negative balance.
 Or someone at payroll explains that they have to levy your wages.
 Or maybe your bank manager calls you to tell you they have to shut down your line of credit.
-Or one of your customers calls you and tells you that they have to send the money they owe you to the IRS.
+Then one of your customers calls you and tells you that they have to send the money they owe you to the IRS.
 We know the devastation that you are feeling.

 We can get it back!

-Act quick enough and there is a great chance we can get that levy or garnishment released.
-We will be honest, it will be a stressful time.
-And you will have some work to do as well.
+Act quickly enough and there is a great chance we can get that levy or garnishment released.
+In all honesty, it will be a stressful time and you will have some work to do as well.
 Of course, you could have avoided this nightmare, but right now, you don’t need lectures, you need your money.
-And we want to get it back for you.
+We want to get it back for you.

-Don’t be fooled, though.
-A levy release is usually temporary.
-A release is the start of our representation.
-In order to find permanent relief, you need to become part of our proven tax resolution team of attorneys that will find the optimal solution for you.
-We’ve help thousands of taxpayers get their lives back for good.
+You must understand, however, that a levy release is usually temporary.
+A release can happen at the start of our representation of your case.
+In order to find permanent relief, you need to cooperate with our proven tax resolution team of attorneys that will find the optimal solution for you.
+We’ve helped thousands of taxpayers get their lives back for good!

 Call for immediate relief 888-477-4258 — tell us how we can help.

 Greta owned a greenhouse in California that sold poinsettias to distributors around the world.
 She thought she was in an installment agreement for payroll taxes she owed.
-But, her “tax resolution” so-called expert she hired misled her.
+But what she didn’t know was that the so-called “tax resolution” expert she had hired had misled her.
 In fact, because of the “expert” handling of the case, Greta was actually in default — and she had no idea.
 The IRS was completely frustrated with her expert and by extension, Greta.
 The Revenue Officer was adamant about shutting Greta’s business down permanently.
 So the IRS sent out bank levies and levies to all her customers.
 Greta was beyond stunned.
 She could not pay her employees and she was worried that her customers would think the worst about her.
-And worse, this all happened in early December when she was at her busiest.
+Worse, this all happened in early December when she was at her busiest.

 Identities and certain facts have been changed to protect the identities of clients.
-These stories aren’t intended to be a promise of how your case will turn out.
-All facts are different, and, outside of tax or federal court, approval of the final resolution is up to the IRS.
+These stories are not intended to be a promise of how your case will turn out.
+All facts are different, and outside of tax or federal court, approval of the final resolution is up to the IRS.

 Get inspired.
 Read more client stories here.